toUpperCase78/tiobe-index-ratings/README.md

 ## HEADLINES

+### February 2026: Domain-Specific Languages Challenge Python's Lead

+Python is currently the most popular programming language worldwide, maintaining a lead of more than 10 percentage points over its closest competitors.
+In absolute terms, Python reached its peak popularity in July 2025 with a market share of 26.98%.
+Although it continues to dominate, its share has since decline to 21.81% this month.

+This shift suggests that several more specialized languages are gradually gaining ground at Python's expense, most notably R and Perl.
+R, a statistical programming language, has long been a direct competitor to Python in the field of data science.
+While Python clearly overtook R in recent years, R appears to be regaining momentum and has re-entered the TIOBE Index top 10 for several consecutive months.

+Om the scripting side, Perl has also returned to prominence.
+Once the undisputed leader in scripting, Perl declined after years of internal fragmentation and competition from newer languages.
+Recently, however, it has staged a comeback, reclaiming a position in the TIOBE top 10 since January 2018. _(Paul Jensen - Chief Executive Officer)_

 ### January 2026: C# is programming language of the year 2025

 For the second time in three years, C# has been named Programming Language of the Year by the TIOBE Index.
 C# earned this distinction by achieving the largest-year-over-year increase in ranking.
 Over the years, the language has undergone fundamental changes.
 From a language-design perspective, C# has often been an early adopter of new trends among mainstream languages.
 At the same time, it successfully made two major paradigm shifts: from Windows-only to cross-platform, and from Microsoft-owned to open source.
 C# has consistently evolved at the right moment.